 We compile a novel dataset from one of the largest online job advert websites in Latvia - CV online (www.cv.lv).
 Our dataset is comprised of 1100 job advert observations (posted between October 2019 and January 2020), covering approximately 100 occupations and 20 different industries.
-Each job advert observation contains information on the job title, skill requirements, the required level of education, prior experience required (in years), language requirements, the name and registration number of the company, as well as the industry and region.
-We find and include a respective ISCO-08 2-digit code occupation variable (see Appendix A) for each job advert and a NACE Rev. 2 code (see Appendix B) for the industry of the company that had posted the job advert.
+Each job advert observation contains information on the job title, skill requirements, the required level of education9, prior experience required (in years), language requirements, the name and registration number of the company, as well as the industry and region.10 We find and include a respective ISCO-0811 2-digit code occupation variable (see Appendix A for each job advert and a NACE Rev. 212 code (see Appendix B) for the industry of the company that had posted the job advert.

 Furthermore, since late 2018, Latvian law requires the job adverts to include the wage or wage interval for the offered position (Labour Law, 2018).
-These values generally portray the monthly gross amount offered for the position.
-In cases when wage intervals are reported, the average figure of the interval is obtained and used in our baseline scenarios.
+These values generally portray the monthly gross amount offered for the position.13 In cases when wage intervals are

-&lt;sup>9 We use binary values for each ISCED 2011 level of education (see Appendix C).
+9 We use binary values for each ISCED 2011 level of education (see Appendix C).

-&lt;sup>10 For reference purposes, we also record each advert's ID number from CV online website, as well as the date the advert was posted and its expiry date.
+10 For reference purposes, we also record each advert's ID number from CV online website, as well as the date the advert was posted and its expiry date.

-&lt;sup>11 International Standard Classification of Occupations
+11 International Standard Classification of Occupations

-&lt;sup>12 European Classification of Economic Activities
+12 European Classification of Economic Activities

-In case the shown wage rate is in different form, we adjust its monthly rate accordingly.
+13 In case the shown wage rate is in different form, we adjust its monthly rate accordingly.
 In cases when a net-of-tax wages are reported in job adverts, the amount is adjusted to reflect gross (before-tax) wages.
 Overall, the average wage indicated in the job adverts is notably higher than the figures obtained from the LFS dataset.
 There are numerous reasons why one would expect such a difference.
 First, job adverts gross vs LFS net.
 Second, vacancies reflected in the online job adverts are predominantly located in Riga.
 Since wages in the capital city are notably higher than in other regions, higher average wage in the job adverts dataset should not come as a surprise.
 Second, online job adverts are rarely posted for manual labour vacancies that offer relatively lower wages.